Covid 19 coronavirus: WHO cautions against 'experimental' plasma treatment

 "There is a huge gap between theory and proven benefit," he said in a statement.

-If just a few thousand patients took part in the research "we would have the answer," said Landray, who is conducting a plasma study in the UK.
+If just a few thousand patients took part in the research "we would have the answer", said Landray, who is conducting a plasma study in the UK.
 "If effective, convalescent plasma could be rapidly used worldwide.
 If not, it could be abandoned."

 Stephen Griffin, an associate professor of medicine at the University of Leeds, said there was still considerable uncertainty about the immune system's response to Covid-19, making any potential use of convalescent plasma challenging.